KoolPal/woocommerce-email-testing/readme.md

 ![Test Email in Gmail](https://s3.amazonaws.com/images.themes.email/wc-email-testing/screenshot-4.png)

 ## How to Release an Update (for Contributors only)
-Create a new release using the "Releases" feature on GitHub.
-The tag name and release title don't matter.
-The description is optional, but if you do provide one, it will be displayed when the user clicks the "View version x.y.z details" link on the "Plugins" page.
-Note that PUC ignores releases marked as "This is a pre-release".
+1. Change the version number in the **plugin.php.
+1. Change the version number in the **JSON file.
+Update the other fields if necessary.
+1. Create a new release using the "Releases" feature on GitHub.
+1. Upload binaries.

 ## Changelog
 All notable changes to this project will be documented in this file.

-Don't forget change the version number in:
-* plugin.php
-* updates.json

 ### [Unreleased]
 - prefix is missing in customers invoice.